top of page

 The temples within the Monkey Forest, the Pura Dalem Agung Padangtegal (the temple of the dead), Pura Beji (a purification temple) and Pura Prajapati (a temple associated with cremation ceremonies) are considered spiritually potent.
 Visitors are not permitted to enter the temple interiors unless participating in religious ceremonies.
 Of particular note is Pura Dalem Agung, surrounded by dense jungle and often cloaked in shadow.
 This is where offerings are made to Durga, the goddess of death and transformation and it is here that the forest's darker legends begin to surface.

 One such tale speaks of a spectral monkey that appears only during temple ceremonies, its eyes glowing red, its fur pitch black.
-Locals say this is not a monkey at all, but a leak (pronounced lay-ak), a shape-shifting sorcerer known in Balinese myth.
+Locals say this is not a monkey at all but a Leyak, a shape shifting sorcerer known in Balinese myth.
 These beings, capable of taking animal form, are said to haunt cemeteries and temple grounds in search of offerings and spiritual energy.
 Some villagers whisper that deep within the forest, rituals still take place to keep these dark forces at bay.

 The monkeys have been guarding this temple of death since the 14th century